 There are two Harvard cases in this course: Zara and Mitchells/Richards.
 You are expected to be familiar with these cases to the point that you can respond to specific questions assigned for that case in class and contribute to class discussion of the key issues presented.
 Students will be called on at random to take part in class discussions.
 Your class participation grade will depend on it.
-We will also do the Santa Bears case (handout) and a merchandise budget plan case (Case 20 in text, page 563).
+We will also do a merchandise budget plan case (Case 20 in text, page 563).